Nikita SavchenkoNikitaSavchenkoeverywhere

 Aug 7, 2017#tech

-The time analysis service developed from scratch by myself.
-It enables people to perform advanced calendar time analysis: build dashboards, put widgets on this dashboard and share it with someone else.
+A time analysis service I developed from scratch.
+It enables people to perform advanced calendar time analysis: build dashboards, place widgets on the dashboard, and share it with others.
 Primarily, the service builds and visualizes pivot tables of any complexity.
-There are many configurations and options available for time analysis, check it by visiting TimingKit.tk, or click on this description to get more information.
+There are many configurations and options available for time analysis - check it out by visiting TimingKit.tk, or click on this description to get more information.

-This is my number first side project of 2016-2017 years.
-It is still in active development, and is not officially released.
+This is my number one side project of 2016-2017.
+It was still in active development and not officially released at the time.
 I spent more than 483 hours (as of Aug 7, 2017) working on this project!

-In perspective, TimingKit will have a convenient user interface for putting (logging) events into the calendar, capabilities to form reports and send them via e-mail automatically, accounts for businesses, API and many other improvements.
+Looking ahead, TimingKit will have a convenient user interface for logging events into the calendar, the capability to generate reports and send them via email automatically, business accounts, an API, and many other improvements.

 Currently, you can use TimingKit for: